 Eileen Rubin

-Co-founder of the ARDS Foundation, has served as President and CEO for over two decades.
+co-founder of the ARDS Foundation, has served as President and CEO for over two decades.
 An attorney by profession, Ms. Rubin experienced a life-altering diagnosis in her early 30’s that resulted in a lengthy ICU stay and long road to recovery.
-Today, she is a well- known advocate for patients and their families serving in a variety of roles to help educate medical professionals and to improve and inform research.
-Ms. Rubin stresses, “Including the patient and family perspective is critical in medical research to ensure studies are designed from beginning to end with the patient in mind and with objectives focused on concerns, issues and endpoints of importance not only to advance medical research but also to include priorities of patients.”
-She has served in an advisory capacity for numerous organizations including the American College of Chest Physicians, the Society of Critical Care Medicine and the American Thoracic Society.
+Today, she a well- known advocate for patients and their families serving in a variety of roles to help educate medical professionals and to improve and inform research.
+Ms. Rubin stresses, “Including the patient and family perspective is critical in medical research to ensure studies are designed from beginning to end with the patient in mind and with objectives focused on concerns, issues and endpoints of importance not only to advance medical research but also to include priorities of patients.“ She has served in an advisory capacity for numerous organizations including the American College of Chest Physicians, the Society of Critical Care Medicine and the American Thoracic Society.
 She was also the lead investigator for a PCORI Pipeline to Proposal Award.
-Ms. Rubin is a Patient Stakeholder for the RSI Trial.
+Ms. Rubin is an organizational representative and Patient Stakeholder providing insight on patient centeredness and dissemination priorities.

 Sherman Transou

 was an active business owner but in 2015 his life was changed when he learned that a virus was attacking his heart.
 Five months later he joined the growing community of transplant recipients and has embraced this opportunity to inspire and educate others in his community.
-In addition to serving on the Board of Directors for HonorBridge, he is an active advocate and leadership coach.
-Mr. Transou uses his experience to help research teams effectively connect with patients and their families.
-Mr. Transou is the Patient Stakeholder for Atrium Health Wake Forest Baptist.
+With over 30 years of experience in leadership, client retention, and customer service, Sherman understands the urgency of fostering strong relationships and uses his background to prioritize the patient-centeredness of research.
+In addition to serving on the Board of Directors for HonorBridge, he is an active advocate, speaker and leadership coach.
+Mr. Transou uses his experience as a patient to help research teams effectively connect with patients and their families.
+Mr. Transou is the Patient Stakeholder for the Coordinating Site at Atrium Health Wake Forest Baptist.

 Barbara Gould

-is a COVID intubation and liver transplant survivor and has personalexperience with post ICU syndrome and PTSD.
-As a retired social worker, Ms. Gouldunderstands the importance of patients’ physical and mental health and has used herexperience to platform the needs of patients and families.
-She shared, “I strongly believethat medical research saves lives and that patient representation in that process isessential.”
-Ms. Gould has spoken with the media about her hospitalization with COVID to raise awareness.
-She currently serves as the Patient Investigator for the University of Colorado Anschutz and the University of Colorado Denver.
+is a COVID intubation and liver transplant survivor and has personal experience with post ICU syndrome and PTSD.
+As a retired social worker, Ms. Gould understands the importance of patients’ physical and mental health and has used her experience to platform the needs of patients and families.
+She shared, “I strongly believe that medical research saves lives and that patient representation in that process is essential.”
+Ms. Gould has spoken with the media about her hospitalization with COVID to raise awareness and most recently was the patient representative for the PCCRG group at the ATS 2025 International Conference.
+Ms. Gould serves as the Patient Investigator for the University of Colorado Anschutz and the University of Colorado Denver.

 Jasmine McIntosh